jh0726/cse15l-lab-reports/labReport4.md

 ### **2 `<esc>`**
 ![Screenshot](fixAndEscape.png)
-Added 2 after the index to fix the error.
+Added 2 after the index to fix the error (changing index1 to index2).
 Pressed escape key to change it back to the default mode from the insertion mode.
-* `<esc>`: escape from the insertion mode and goes back to the default.
+* `<esc>`: escape from the current mode and goes back to the default.

 ### **:wq `<enter>`**
-In order to save the edits I made in the ListExamples,java and exit, used ':wq' vim command.
+In order to save the edits I made in the ListExamples,java and exit, used ':wq' vim command. `:wq` represents save and exit.

 ***

 ## Run the Tests, Demonstrating that They Now Succeed
 ### `<up>` `<up>` `<enter>`
 ![Screenshot](lab4SuccessTest.png)
-Used up arrow key two times to reuse the command line I used in 2 previous command line.
+Used up arrow key two times to reuse the command line I used in 2 previous command line, which was `bash test.sh`.
-* `<up>`: up arrow key allows to access the command line I used in previous steps.
-The number of time I use, more previous command line I can access to.
+* `<up>`: up arrow key allows to access the command line I used in previous steps rather than typing the entire command.
+The number of time I use the up arrow, the more previous command line I can access to.

 ***